drmargarido/SimpleCMS/README.md

 ## Deploy

+* Django changes in the application before deploy [link](https://docs.djangoproject.com/en/2.0/howto/deployment/checklist/)
-* To deploy the application the django server is not suitable, use something like django + uwsgi + nginx -> [link](https://uwsgi-docs.readthedocs.io/en/latest/tutorials/Django_and_nginx.html)
+* To deploy the application the django server is not suitable, use something like django + uwsgi + nginx [link](https://uwsgi-docs.readthedocs.io/en/latest/tutorials/Django_and_nginx.html)